jrochkind/bento_search/README.md

 uses.

 * bento_search provides abstract functionality for pagination, sorting, and single-field-specified queries.
-Faceting, limiting, and 'advanced' multi-field searches are not yet supported, but possibly will be built out in the future.
+Faceting, generalized limiting, and 'advanced' multi-field searches are not yet supported, but possibly will be built out in the future.

 Not all search engine adapters support all features.
+Some engines offer engine-specific features, such as limiting.
 Search engine adapters can declare search fields and sort options with 'semantics', so you can for instance search or sort by 'title' across search engines without regard to internal engine-specific field names.